jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step1.md

 Over the course, we will interact with a [standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) MongoDB.

-But, getting in touch and reviewing the existing components for MongoDB will help in understanding their purpose in a full deployment as usually in productive environments.
+Getting in touch and reviewing the existing components for MongoDB will help in understanding their purpose and how you can interact with them.
+Although we are using a [standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) configuration, in productive enviroments it is likely you will interact with a full deployment.

 # Components: